Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Conclusion

 \section{Conclusion}

-In this work we have demonstrated the use of differentiable 3D Gaussian splatting for novel view synthesis from path traced images of high resolution medical datasets.
+We have demonstrated the use of differentiable 3DGS for novel view synthesis from path traced images of high resolution medical data sets.
 We have shown that the 3D Gaussian representation can be compressed --- at hardly perceivable loss in image quality --- to a size that enables download and storage on even mobile devices.
-Even though the Gaussian representation needs to be re-generated for every selected preset, even when many different presets are used the overall memory is still far below the memory required by the dataset.
-Computationally expensive path or ray tracing can be avoided at rendering time, enabling fast display on mid- and even low-end devices.
+The Gaussian representation needs to be re-generated for every selected preset, yet even for many presets the overall memory is still significantly below the memory required by the data set.
+Computationally expensive path tracing can be avoided at rendering time, enabling fast display on mid- and even low-end devices.

-We have also pointed at current limitations of 3DGS in the envisioned scenario.
-As the most crucial ones we see the current absence of support for clip planes and the quality degradation when semi-transparent volume rendering is performed.
-We have sketched future research directions to address these limitations, and we are confident that significant improvements in such scenarios can be achieved.
-Another challenging aspect that needs to be addressed in the future is the handling of time-varying dataset.
-We see more and more scanning technologies that can accurately measure blood flow and deforming tissue.
-Tailoring 3DGS for interactively monitoring and inspecting such dynamic processes is another important goal.
+We have also pointed at current limitations of 3DGS for CA. As the most important ones we see the current absence of support for clip planes and the quality degradation when a headlight is used.
+We have sketched future research directions to address these limitations, and we are confident that improvements can be achieved.
+There is also a pressing need to handle time-varying data sets, since we see more and more scanning technologies that can accurately measure blood flow and deforming tissue.
+Tailoring 3DGS for interactively visualizing such dynamic processes is another important goal.